About this guide

 The cipher suites enabled by default in the proxy depend on the JVM used in the proxy image and the TLS protocol version that is negotiated.

-To prevent a TLS downgrade attack you can disable cipher suites known (or thought) to be insecure from the ones that the proxy is allowed to use.
+To prevent TLS downgrade attacks, you can disable cipher suites known to be insecure or no longer recommended.
 However, the proxy and the cluster must support at least one cipher suite in common.

 It is good practice to disable insecure cipher suites. |